 Ever After High Paper Crafts

 Other FREE Ever After High crafts can be found on the Mattel blog in the free printable activities section.
-On their Ever After High website you can download free printable bookmarks, dice answer predictors and more!
+On their Ever After High website you can download free printable bookmarks, dice answer predictors, fortune tellers, and more!

 Print the craft sheets on cardstock so your guests can make their own charming party crafts.
 (I recommend using matte photo paper for the best color results).
 When our guests arrived they set to work making paper crafts (and playing with them) while waiting for all the attendees.